 Tony earned his bachelor’s degree from the University of Washington.

 Softli was selected to represent Carolina Panthers at the inaugural Stanford Executive Education NFL Programs for Managers in 2003 started by Coach Bill Walsh and the National Football League.
 He also served on the NFL College Advisory Committee (CAC) and the National Football Scouting (NFS) Executive Committee.

 HOW TO STAY INFORMED

-Follow Tony on Twitter (@SoftliSEA) for upcoming events and NFL news updates.
+Follow Tony on Twitter (@SoftliSEA) for upcoming events in NFL & Collegiate football news updates.